ArthurB95/CryptoPrice/README.md

 ## 🛠 Technologies

-The technology used for this application was React Native and Expo, below is the official documentation:
+The technology used for this application was:

 -   **HTML**
 -   **CSS**